 Dr Cravero holds a Ph.D. in Political Science (Fordham University), and a Masters in Public Health (Columbia University).

-Victor Angelo is currently the chief executive of DuniaMundo, a consultancy firm, and a senior international advisor on governance, crisis management and security, working with the Geneva Centre for Security Policy, the Community of the Portuguese Speaking Countries CPLP and other institutions.
+Victor Angelo is currently the chief executive of DuniaMundo, an international affairs consultancy firm, and a Senior International Advisor on governance, crisis management and security, working with the Geneva Centre for Security Policy, the Community of the Portuguese Speaking Countries CPLP and other institutions.
 He is also a newspaper columnist on international affairs for the Portuguese weekly magazine Visão.

 Mr Angelo is a former Special Representative of the U.N.
 Secretary-General, and worked for the U.N. in various conflict-related capacities over 32 years.
 Mr Angelo served as the UN Secretary-General’s Special Representative for the Central African Republic (CAR) and Chad, heading the UN peacekeeping mission, MINURCAT, from February 2008 to March 2010.
 Prior to that, Mr Angelo served as the Secretary-General’s Executive Representative for Sierra Leone from January 2006 to December 2007, heading the UN Integrated Office in Sierra Leone (UNIOSIL).

 Mr Angelo had earlier served as UN Humanitarian and Resident Co-ordinator and United Nations Development Programme (UNDP) Resident Representative in Zimbabwe from September 2000 to September 2004.

 Dr Louisa Chan Boegli is from Hong Kong and lives in Switzerland.
 She received her doctorate of medicine from the University of California Los Angeles USA.
 Currently, as founding member of the Rugiagli Initiative (tRI), she leads their activities in capacity building of health professionals for peace work.